-So, is this disastrous news for those of us who are single?
-Perhaps widowed in later life, or in the aftermath the of divorce?
+So, is this disastrous news for those of us who are single, widowed in later life, or in the aftermath of a divorce?
 Will that existing bad luck grow due to poor health and a shortened life span?
 The study appeared to find not.

 In fact, good, close relationships of any kind added to the chances of a positive outcome, whether these relationships were with family or close friends.
 The security of the attachment seems to matter more than the nature of the relationships.
 The sense of connectedness to a trusted other being the key factor.

 For those men in the study without a close connection to anyone, health and happiness outcomes were significantly poorer.
 It seems that loneliness is more than just extremely unpleasant: it appears to be actively toxic – a conclusion that requires thoughtful consideration on a societal level, not just a personal one.
 Despite the received perception that work is the fount of self-esteem and contentment, this study clearly shows that our focus should be on what goes on in the home, rather than the workplace.